imp1sh/freifunkcp/Readme.md

 # Freifunkcp
 Fully featured OpenWrt firmware, that's compatible to Freifunk (batman-adv).
 In the future we plan to switch to babeld if Freifunk is also making this transition. freifunkcp stands for Freifunk ComPatible
+We want to network with our neighbours, because that's the most natural thing one would do

 ## Prebuilt images
 [Download](http://images.gosix.net)